sz16900/private-events/README.md

 # private-events

-A site similar to a private Eventbrite which allows users to create events and then manage user signups.
+This site is similar to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations and parties.
 Events take place at a specific date and at a location (which you can just store as a string, like “Andy’s House”).
 Written in Ruby in partial fulfillment of the Microverse Curriculum.

 ---